 Milton Park is warm, vibrant and caring school where all that attend and work are proud to be a part of.
-Milton Park Primary is part an establish community situated on the outskirts of Weston-s-Mare where the school has played a pivotal part for over 100 years.
-As an established school Milton has seen many families leave and then return as parents and is renowned for its sense of family.
+Milton Park Primary is part an established community situated on the outskirts of Weston-super-Mare where the school has played a pivotal part for over 100 years.
+As an established school, Milton has seen many families leave and then return as parents and is renowned for its sense of family.
 It is a great place to learn and grow where children are at the heart of everything we do.

 At Milton Park we aim to work with all children and their families to provide the children in our care with a well-rounded broad curriculum that not only address children’s needs academically but emotionally and socially.
 We want every child that attends Milton Park to reach their full potential and to build on the essential knowledge that children need to be educated citizens.

 At Milton Park our curriculum is designed to build on and link from prior learning.
 We use the national curriculum to plot our sequence of lessons and build on previous learning providing children with challenge.
 We want our children to be curious and ambitious with their learning showing determination and resilience.
 We want our children at Milton Park to embrace our school values and to have no limits to their ambition and aspiration for their future.

 Although we use the national curriculum as a starting point we want our children to use the vibrancy of our great town and surrounding area to learn from other cultures, respect diversity, co-operate with one another and appreciate what they have.
 Our strong Spiritual, Moral and Social curriculum, British Values and school values is at the core and the heart of everything that we do at Milton.
 During their time at Milton, we want to provide our children with enriching, unforgettable and memorable opportunities which are normally out of our children’s reach.
 We want to really inspire our children and ensure we offer added value.